 The 2nd level domains are displayed in the following two tables.
 The first table is sorted by requests, the second one by volume.
-Both tables are currently limited to the top twenty.
-If you want to limit the output to a different number, or use unlimited output (0), currently you need to change the main() function in seafood.cc, sorry for this.
+Both tables can be limited in their extent, as described in section 2.5.1 (page 11).